sarhnagniafariba-maker/GenWord/README.md

-# GenWord
-An LSTM-based text generation model built with PyTorch, trained on the complete works of William Shakespeare.
-This project explores the power of recurrent neural networks to learn and replicate the intricate linguistic style of the Bard, generating new and original sonnets, soliloquies, and prose.
+### A Shakespearean Text Generator

+This project uses a Long Short-Term Memory (LSTM) neural network, built with PyTorch, to generate new text in the style of William Shakespeare.

+The model is trained on a corpus of Shakespeare's works, allowing it to learn his unique vocabulary, sentence structure, and literary patterns.
+By providing a starting seed of words, the model can generate original prose and verse that mimics the voice of the Bard.

+Dive in to see how modern deep learning can be used to replicate a classic literary style